Unity-Technologies/datasetinsights/README.md

 Dataset Insights is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENCE) for the full license text.

 ## Citation
+If you find this package useful, consider citing it using:
 ```
 @misc{datasetinsights2020,
     title={Unity {D}ataset {I}nsights Package},